pandaio22/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/gateway-client/docs/TransactRequestSourceAsset.md

 NewTransactRequestSourceAssetWithDefaults instantiates a new TransactRequestSourceAsset object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetContext

+`func (o *TransactRequestSourceAsset) GetContext() TransactRequestSourceAssetContext`

+GetContext returns the Context field if non-nil, zero value otherwise.

+### GetContextOk

+`func (o *TransactRequestSourceAsset) GetContextOk() (*TransactRequestSourceAssetContext, bool)`

+GetContextOk returns a tuple with the Context field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContext

+`func (o *TransactRequestSourceAsset) SetContext(v TransactRequestSourceAssetContext)`

+SetContext sets Context field to given value.

+### HasContext

+`func (o *TransactRequestSourceAsset) HasContext() bool`

+HasContext returns a boolean if a field has been set.

+### GetTokenizedAssetRecord

+`func (o *TransactRequestSourceAsset) GetTokenizedAssetRecord() TransactRequestSourceAssetTokenizedAssetRecord`

+GetTokenizedAssetRecord returns the TokenizedAssetRecord field if non-nil, zero value otherwise.

+### GetTokenizedAssetRecordOk

+`func (o *TransactRequestSourceAsset) GetTokenizedAssetRecordOk() (*TransactRequestSourceAssetTokenizedAssetRecord, bool)`

+GetTokenizedAssetRecordOk returns a tuple with the TokenizedAssetRecord field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokenizedAssetRecord

+`func (o *TransactRequestSourceAsset) SetTokenizedAssetRecord(v TransactRequestSourceAssetTokenizedAssetRecord)`

+SetTokenizedAssetRecord sets TokenizedAssetRecord field to given value.

+### HasTokenizedAssetRecord

+`func (o *TransactRequestSourceAsset) HasTokenizedAssetRecord() bool`

+HasTokenizedAssetRecord returns a boolean if a field has been set.

 ### GetId